Click the heading above for the full issue or select from the contents list below.

 Aided by the US investigators and British experts, FINDINGS analyses what was intended to be the definitive test of whether different types of alcohol dependent patients benefit from different kinds of psychosocial therapies.

-The dangers of warnings 378Kb PDF file
+The danger of warnings 378Kb PDF file

 In the early 1970s Dutch health educators put the dominant 'scare' approach to drug education to the test and found it led to more substance use.
 Their seminal study caused a rethink of national policy here and in the Netherlands.